ZacharyGeurts/universal_equation/README.md

 Welcome friends.
 God Bless.
 Stay tuned for version 2.0.
 Starting line.
 I will hold at 1.9 until I can present 20 dimensions.
 My take?
-There are infinite and there is no bottom or top to existence.
+There are infinite dimensions, and there is no bottom or top to existence.
-Climb in the blanket and have a look around.
+Climb inside the blanket and have a look around.

 I think this proves the number 1 is real and 0 is not real.
 The universal_equation is two files.